We earn a commission for products purchased through some links in this article.

 Many celebrities, including Kim Kardashian, Megan Fox and Adriana Lima, have raved about the benefits of the keto, or a low-carb, diet.

-She also credits the keto diet as ‘largely responsible for slowing down my aging process,’ and helping her lose her ‘baby belly,’ control her appetite, and boost her energy and mental performance.
+She also credits the keto diet as ‘largely responsible for slowing down my ageing process,’ and helping her lose her ‘baby belly,’ control her appetite, and boost her energy and mental performance.